juliesymons/juliesymons.github.io/userGPUOperators/index.md

 not count as an *executable* statement on the GPU.
 The `square` operator above will generate one of two very different GPU kernels, depending on the size of the tensors in the input field.
-This tactic allows you to create general-purpose GPUOperators that work for all tensor sizes.
+This tactic allows you to create general-purpose `GPUOperator`s that work for all tensor sizes.

 ### Rules for reading and writing